ekmixon/automate/components/docs-chef-io/content/automate/data_collection.md

 if you are using a Chef Infra Server.
 Otherwise, you must [configure your Chef Infra Clients to send data directly to Chef Automate]({{< relref "#configure-your-chef-client-to-send-data-to-chef-automate-without-chef-server" >}}).

+## Sending Data to Automate

+Chef Infra Client sends data to Chef Automate in two different ways:

+- Chef Infra Clients communicating directly with Chef Automate
+- Chef Infra Clients proxying data collection through a Chef Infra Server, which communicates directly to Chef Automate.

+Unless you have specific requirements that dictate Chef Infra Clients communicating with Chef Automate directly, we highly recommend proxying data collection through Chef Infra Server as it offers the following advantages:

+- Eliminates the need to deploy Chef Automate data collection tokens to each Chef Infra Client.
+- Improves scalability by reducing the number of connections to the Chef Automate Server.
+- Simplifies token updates since the token is only configured on the Chef Infra Server.
+- Eliminates the need for firewall rules allowing communication between Chef Infra Client nodes and Chef Automate.

 ## Configure your Chef Infra Server to Send Data to Chef Automate

 {{< note >}} Multiple Chef Infra Servers can send data to a single Chef Automate server. {{< /note >}}

 In addition to forwarding Chef run data to Chef Automate, Chef Infra Server will send messages to Chef Automate whenever an action is taken on a Chef Infra Server object, such as when a cookbook is uploaded to the Chef Infra Server or when a user edits a role.

-In order to have Chef Infra Server send run data from connected Chef Infra Clients, set the data collection proxy attribute to `true`.
+To have Chef Infra Server send run data from connected Chef Infra Clients, set the data collection proxy attribute to `true`.

 ### Setting Up Data Collection on Chef Infra Server Deployed with the Chef Automate Installer